 This keto Bakewell tart recipe is my sugar free take on the quintessential British dessert.
 Learn how to make a delicious gluten free Bakewell tart that's fit for a Queen.

-I've created sugar free versions of many quintessentially English sweets, from Victoria sponge cake to sticky toffee pudding.
-In the summer I regularly enjoy Eton mess with strawberries, cream and my recipe for meringue.
-And every Christmas this Low Carb Christmas Pudding makes an appearance!
+I've created sugar free versions of many quintessentially English sweets, from keto victoria sponge cake to keto sticky toffee pudding.
+In the summer I regularly enjoy Eton mess (strawberries, cream and sugar free meringue).
+And every Christmas this low carb Christmas pudding makes an appearance!

 The one keto recipe I've been wanting to publish here on the blog is a Bakewell tart.
 A proper keto Bakewell tart that you can enjoy without spiking your insulin.

 Ta-da, here it is!